What will the Review process look like?

 The review will be steered by Giulia Bonacalza, Bliss Baby Charter Review Lead, and managed in collaboration with the Bliss Baby Charter team, healthcare professionals from across the MDT and parents/carers.

-Specifically, we are aiming to recruit for an Oversight Group of around 5 parents/carers and around 6 Healthcare Professionals (HCPs).
+Specifically, we will be supported by an Oversight Group of around 5 parents/carers and around 6 Healthcare Professionals (HCPs).
 This group will be supported in the review by thematic experts who will review specific sections of the Baby Charter, according to their area of expertise.

 The aim of the Oversight Group is to guide the review process.
 The group will assess feedback and suggestions made by the Bliss team and thematic experts, provide input themselves, and support making decisions on the updated content of the Baby Charter.